InesBosch/ParadisePapers/README.md

     7. CorruptionPerception (cID, CPIndex)
 A tuple in this relation contains a country's ID and perceived corruption index.
-## Todo
-We are currently working on the creation of the PostgreSQL database and the analysis of our investigative questions.
 ## Credits
 Thanks to the ICIJ, the UN, and the Transparency International organizations for providing the open data for this project!